-Version 3.2 is the first version of the decorator module to officially support Python 3.0.
-Actually, the module has supported Python 3.0 from the beginning, via the 2to3 conversion tool, but this step has been now integrated in the build process, thanks to the distribute project, the Python 3-compatible replacement of easy_install.
+Version 3.3 is the first version of the decorator module to fully support Python 3, including function annotations.
+Version 3.2 was the first version to support Python 3 via the 2to3 conversion tool invoked in the build process by the distribute project, the Python 3-compatible replacement of easy_install.
 The hard work (for me) has been converting the documentation and the doctests.
-This has been possible only now that docutils and pygments have been ported to Python 3.
+This has been possible only after that docutils and pygments have been ported to Python 3.

-The decorator module per se does not contain any change, apart from the removal of the functions get_info and new_wrapper, which have been deprecated for years. get_info has been removed since it was little used and since it had to be changed anyway to work with Python 3.0; new_wrapper has been removed since it was useless: its major use case (converting signature changing decorators to signature preserving decorators) has been subsumed by decorator_apply and the other use case can be managed with the FunctionMaker.
+Version 3 of the decorator module do not contain any backward incompatible change, apart from the removal of the functions get_info and new_wrapper, which have been deprecated for years. get_info has been removed since it was little used and since it had to be changed anyway to work with Python 3.0; new_wrapper has been removed since it was useless: its major use case (converting signature changing decorators to signature preserving decorators) has been subsumed by decorator apply, whereas the other use case can be managed with the FunctionMaker.

 There are a few changes in the documentation: I removed the decorator_factory example, which was confusing some of my users, and I removed the part about exotic signatures in the Python 3 documentation, since Python 3 does not support them.
-Notice that there is no support for Python 3 function annotations since it seems premature at the moment, when most people are still using Python 2.X.